raigon44/D3-Implementation-of-Summarized-Line-Graph/README.md

 insights from the dataset, to ensure it is clear how the insights are extracted, and to minimize the loss of important discoveries during the exploration.
 This component should be designed to address the speciﬁc insights of interest to the decision-makers.
 + **Data Envelope:** The Data Envelope summarizes the remaining aggregated data to put the ﬁrst two components into context and, therefore, aids the users in identifying possible information bias.
 It should provide simple yet specific details of the raw data that are not included in the representative data.

-* representative data that provides a quick takeaway of the full dataset
-* analytical highlights that distinguish speciﬁc insights of interest
-* a data envelope that summarizes the remaining aggregated data

 For more information about the summarized line graph check the below paper:

 [Paper](https://scholar.google.com/scholar_url?url=https://onlinelibrary.wiley.com/doi/pdf/10.1111/cgf.13696%3Fcasa_token%3DPi1eQ3McmIIAAAAA:tZn1dlHw5hBAObQ_QmWRFTwUFmWdzvAa4HALXz9dtgRIz3_5yvhM1oPTZwQN7MOb9PP4iG5LvAE3txMa&hl=en&sa=T&oi=gsb-gga&ct=res&cd=0&d=16796700672237661042&ei=2Nu6ZL_OBsr2mgHS_argBg&scisig=ABFrs3yvrJgCIaarBpMjCCnEPgOa)